-What do a mother with cancer, an elderly grandmother, a best friend with fibromyalgia, and lots and lots of kids all have in common?
+What do a mother with cancer, an elderly grandmother, and lots and lots of kids all have in common?

 ME! and massage.